Year 2025 Bhutan

 Pipe installation

-High-density polyethylene pipes (HDPE) pipes were installed to transport water from the new water collection chamber to an existing water storage tank.
+4.5 miles of high-density polyethylene pipes (HDPE) pipes were installed to transport water from the new water collection chamber to an existing water storage tank.
 Pipes were also installed from the existing storage tank to water tap stands for community members to access.

 project outcomes